-In addition the district strives to meet and or exceed the performance and equitability standards utilized by the Property Tax Department of the Texas State Comptroller's office.
+The Midland Central Appraisal District strives to meet and or exceed the performance and equitability standards utilized by the Property Tax Department of the Texas State Comptroller's office.

 Production Standards for Field Activities:

 At the direction of the Chief Appraiser, each administrative and departmental manager is responsible for the production performance and progress of their subordinate staff members.
 Progress reports are maintained by managers for purposes of task review and modification.